 Emergency preparation often has a connection with the zealous prepper who hoards rolls of toilet paper and water to outlast the next zombie apocalypse.
-While having fuel, food and water for the next ten years is a stretch for most, the government does recommend storing at least three days of essentials for an emergency.
+While having fuel, food, and water for the next 10 years is a stretch for most, the government does recommend storing at least three days of essentials for an emergency.

-If you aren’t to prepper status but would like to know what essentials are worth having, there are seven items to get started.
-These items group into basic needs, luxuries worth keeping, and long term basics.
+If you aren’t at prepper status but would like to know what essentials are worth having, there are seven items to get started.
+These items group into basic needs, luxuries worth keeping, and long-term basics.

 The Basics Everyone Needs